Whoaa512/starred/README.md

 ## Python

+- [openai/chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily find personal or work documents by asking questions in natural language.
 - [ShishirPatil/gorilla](https://github.com/ShishirPatil/gorilla) - Gorilla: An API store for LLMs
 - [e2b-dev/e2b](https://github.com/e2b-dev/e2b) - Vercel for AI agents.
 We're a platform for developers that helps them with building, deploying, and monitoring AI agents.
 - [smol-ai/developer](https://github.com/smol-ai/developer) - with 100k context windows on the way, it's now feasible for every dev to have their own smol developer